cdalas2/BVM_Protein_Bilayer_Thickness_Deformations/README.md

 <img src="speedup.png " width="500" height="375"> <img src="efficiency.png " width="500" height="375">

+Our plots show performance benchmarks for a truncation length N = 62 and using floating point precision of about 200 decimal places.
+We got almost a 5 time speed up using only 8 threads.
+Efficiency decreases with increased thread count.

 #### Boundary value method benchmarked against a hybrid of finite elements and discrete Kirchoff triangles method (FEDKTM)
 The hybrid FEDKTM converges with decreasing average mesh length.
 Using paraview we can create a pipeline to extract the length data of the mesh elements used in the FEDKTM.
 We average the mesh lengths and plot the FEDKTM calculations as a function of average mesh length.